 Spotify stock price history

-Spotify can be considered, along with Netflix, to be one of the key drivers of effecting a sea change in the way we consume culture.
+Spotify can be considered, along with Netflix, to be one of the key drivers of a sea change in the way we consume culture.
 Before, we would pay for each individual film or album (or even song), which would then be in our possession for as long as we took care of it.

-That model would probably seem hopelessly antiquated to anyone coming of age in the second decade of the 21st century.
+That model would probably seem hopelessly antiquated to anyone coming of age in the third decade of the 21st century.
 The access model – whereby we pay for unlimited access to as many different works as we can consume, so long as we keep paying our monthly rate – is now clearly the dominant form of consumption.

 There is a question, though, which separates Netflix and Spotify.
 The film industry seems to be in rude health.
 And importantly, Netflix is investing in the creation of original content – giving something back to the art form through which it rose to prominence.

 Music, on the other hand, is a form which has hugely suffered from the move away from physical media.
 Certainly, grandee artists can get by on the strength of arena performances, licensing, and lucrative deals with record labels – raking in a little bit extra from streaming.
 For emerging artists, however, Spotify represents a problematic shift in the way the business operates.
 These smaller artists cannot rely on ticket sales, and certainly cannot expect to make a living from streaming revenue.

 That Spotify has tried to reduce the amount it pays out to labels in order to ensure its own survival and will reassure few artists.
 Labels are hardly a model of benevolence, but it is they who actually put money in artists’ pockets.